pglombardo/PasswordPusher/Configuration.md

 # Custom CSS Styles

 Password Pusher supports adding custom CSS to the application.
 The application hosts a `custom.css` file located at `app/assets/stylesheets/custom.css`.
-This file is loaded last so it take precedence over built in themes and styling.
+This file is loaded last so it take precedence over all built in themes and styling.

 This file can either be modified directly or in the case of Docker containers, a new file mounted over the existing one.

-When using this file, make sure to set the precompile option `PWP_PRECOMPILE=true`.
+When changing this file inside a Docker container, make sure to set the precompile option `PWP_PRECOMPILE=true`.
 This will assure that the custom CSS is incorporated correctly.

 An example Docker command to override that file would be: